blackhoodieRE/blackhoodiere.github.io/_posts/2019-08-05-HackLu_schedule.md

 Teacher: [Valentine M.](https://twitter.com/vm00z), ethical hacker for application and infrastructure pentesting, KPN - Royal Dutch Telekom

 Topic: An advanced introduction to Offensive Security.
 This includes offensive security principles, some hacking demos, and common techniques on how to break into things.

+The workshop will include:
+- Infrastructure and web introduction
+- Web application pwnage
+- OWASP Top 10
+- Offensive Security tooling
+- Vulnerability scanning
+- Kernel exploits
+- Privesc and lateral movement
+- Hands-on sessions
+- Demos and more demos!

+Prerequisites:
+- Bring a laptop!
+- A working Kali virtual machine https://www.kali.org/downloads/ (Virtual Box will do https://www.virtualbox.org/)

+There is some pre-knowledge required: some (web application) coding knowledge and being familiar with Unix terminology and command line usage.

+Regarding web applications, which is a strong subject in this workshop, there are multiple web guides to follow.
+This one is quite alright: https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web

+W3Schools also provide multiple tutorials regarding web applications: https://www.w3schools.com/

+This is to acquire basic knowledge on web architectures, JavaScript and HTML, and also how to deal with databases (SQL language).
 Prerequisites: some web application, coding, and Unix knowledge.

 ### Windows pwning

 Teacher: [Essy](https://twitter.com/casheeew)

 Topic: Congrats, you’ve made it, after some exploit shenanigans you’ve got your first foothold on a Windows client at Kitty Corporation.
 Now what?
 Where to go from here?
 Where am I?
 Who am I?
 Who can I (pretend to) be?
 And what can I do?
 We’ll explore some tools and techniques that help us try to answer those questions.
 This is going to be a starter workshop to get a first feeling on how to have fun with (domain joined) Windows systems.
 We’ll be focusing on the basic concepts of a Windows based infrastructure that you’ll usually find in corporate environments.
 This will include authentication protocols and weaknesses as well as tools that let’s you have fun in those infrastructures.

 Prerequisites: Ability to run 2 Windows based VMs at the same time (>=8GB RAM, >=60GB free disk space).
 That’s it, detailed knowledge of Windows is not required to attend the training, we’ll start with the basics and explore this playground together.
 I’ll provide you with information & scripts how to setup the lab beforehand.

 ## **Track 2:**

 ### Writing Open-Source Detection for Android Stalkerware

 Teacher: [Joanne Kim](https://twitter.com/j0j0beanzzz), Research Engineer, Talos Intellingence, gardener and learner of new and old languages